Implementation of Interior-point Methods for LP based on Krylov Subspace Iterative Solvers with Inner-iteration Preconditioning: Numerical experiments

 The experiment was conducted on a MacBook Pro with a 2.6 GHz Intel Core i5 processor with 8 GB of random-access memory, OS X El Capitan version 10.11.2.
 The interior-point method was coded in \textsc{Matlab} R2014b and the iterative solvers including AB-GMRES (NE-SOR), CGNE (NE-SSOR), and MRNE (NE-SSOR), were coded in C and compiled as \textsc{Matlab} Executable (MEX) files accelerated with Basic Linear Algebra Subprograms (BLAS).

-We compared our implementation with the standard solvers available in \textsc{CVX} \cite{GrantBoyd2014,GrantBoyd2008}: SDPT3 version 4.0 \cite{TohToddTutuncu1999,TutuncuTohTodd2003}, SeDuMi version 1.34 \cite{TohToddTutuncu1999}, and MOSEK version 7.1.0.12 \cite{mosek}, with the default interior-point stopping criterion \eqref{eq:errorMeasure}.
-Note that SDPT3 and SeDuMi are non-commercial public domain solvers, whereas MOSEK is a commercial solver known as one of the state-of-the-art solvers.
-These solvers were implemented with the CVX \textsc{Matlab} interface, and we recorded the CPU time reported in the screen output of each solver.
+We compared our implementation with PDCO version 2013 \cite{saunders2002pdco} and three solvers available in \textsc{CVX} \cite{GrantBoyd2014,GrantBoyd2008}: SDPT3 version 4.0 \cite{TohToddTutuncu1999,TutuncuTohTodd2003}, SeDuMi version 1.34 \cite{TohToddTutuncu1999} and MOSEK version 7.1.0.12 \cite{mosek}, with the default interior-point stopping criterion \eqref{eq:errorMeasure}.
+Note that SDPT3, SeDuMi, and PDCO are non-commercial public domain solvers, whereas MOSEK is a commercial solver known as one of the state-of-the-art solvers.
+PDCO provides several choices for the solvers for the interior-point steps, among which we chose the direct (Cholesky) method and the LSMR method.
+Although MINRES solver is another iterative solver available in PDCO, its homepage \cite{saunders2002pdco} suggests that LSMR performs better in general.
+Thus, we tested with LSMR.
+For PDCO parameters, we chose to suppress scaling for the original problem.
+The other solvers were implemented with the CVX \textsc{Matlab} interface, and we recorded the CPU time reported in the screen output of each solver.
 However, it usually took a longer time for the CVX to finish the whole process.
 The larger the problem was, the more apparent this extra CPU time became.
-For example, for problem \texttt{ken\_\!\!
-18}, the screen output of SeDuMi was 765.3 seconds while the total processing time was 7,615.2 seconds. \FloatBarrier
+For example, for problem {\texttt ken\_\!\!
+18}, the screen output of SeDuMi was 765.3 seconds while the total processing time was 7,615.2 seconds.

+We tested on two classes of LP problems: 127 typical problems from the benchmark libraries and 13 problems arising from basis pursuit.
+The results are described in Section \ref{sec:standard_lp} and Section \ref{sec:bp_lp}, respectively.